Danny3042/HealthApp/README.md

 </tabs>

 ## Setup instructions
-For creating an account the user can use sign in with Google, or Sign in with Apple for iOS devices or the user can create a new account in the Sign up page and log in with their newly made credentials.
+For creating an account the user can use Sign in with Google, or Sign in with Apple for iOS devices or the user can create a new account in the Sign up page and log in with their newly made credentials.

 ## Miscellaneous